digitalblossom/alternative-frontends/README.md

    - [Download & Repo](https://github.com/SimonBrazell/privacy-redirect)
    - [x] Open-Source

-<sup>This repository is not affiliated with any of the mentioned brands.
+<sup>This repository is not affiliated with any of the mentioned companies.
 Trademarks belong to their respective owners.
 YouTube is a trademark of Google LLC.
+Google is a trademark of Google LLC.
 Reddit is a trademark of Reddit Inc. Twitter is a trademark of Twitter Inc. Imgur is a trademark of Imgur LLC.
 Instagram is a trademark of Instagram LLC.</sup>